danielauener/wptoots-community/README.md

 been made clear.

-We will work with you to find a happy path, however if it becomes a pattern we will ask you to leave '''wptoots.social'''.
+We will work with you to find a happy path, however if it becomes a pattern we will ask you to leave wptoots.social.

 - [Moderator Documentation](/mods/README.md)